cameronRz/express-auth/README.md

 # Express Auth

-⚠️ Work In Progress

 ## Description
-This is a simple authentication scaffold ready to use in new Express and TypeScript applications.
+This is a simple authentication scaffold ready to use in new Express applications.
 This version supports register, login and logout, and has a MySQL database in Docker.
 More features will be added in the future.

 ## Project Setup
-Set `.env` variables
+Set `.env` variables:
 ```dotenv
 PORT=